rtts/debian/README.md

 system and log in using the username and password you have set during installation.
 There is no graphical environment, yet, but be patient because we'll configure the important things first.

+> **Note**
+>
+> Even when you have configured a WiFi connection during the
+> installation, the resulting system may not have WiFi.
+>
+> One way to solve this is to boot the installer again and enter
+> "Rescue mode", follow the steps to get a root shell, and install
+> NetworkManager with `apt install network-manager`.
+>
+> Then, remove the USB drive, reboot into your system and execute:
+> `nmcli dev wifi connect <Your WiFi name> password <Your WiFi password>`

 ## Hardening SSH